handeyeco/Grandbot/guide.md

 - Range: 0-99%
 - Default: 0%

-The percent chance that a step will have a random length.
+The percent chance that a step will have a random length (16th, 8th, or quarter length).

 ---